L6: Decision-making Statements in Java

 String a = "apple"; String b = "banana"; int result = a.compareTo(b); // Returns a negative number since "apple" < "banana"

-Tracing if
+Tracing if and switch Statements

 - Tracing: Refers to following the flow of execution in code to understand which statements are executed based on various conditions.